Fubuki-World0510/sukon-change-log/demo-music-detect.md

-## DEMO MUSIC DETECTION IN CONTEXT MENU
+# DEMO MUSIC DETECTION IN CONTEXT MENU
+## UNSUPPORT THIS FEATURE ✖️

 If you want someone to listen to the music you want to share and include them in your message, follow the prompt: